qi-lan32/qi-lan32/README.md

 - 🔭 I’m currently working on a web/app for **planning and tracking progress** for learning, work, tasks, and more!
 [Stage: planning]
 - 🌱 I’m currently learning foundations of C++ and finding my way in the world of Web Dev...
+- ⭐ Interests: Web Dev, Software Dev, and AI
-- 🧡 My fav language(s): Java(my first lang!), python(simple and practical), JavaScript(No, it's not Java2.0.)
+- 🧡 My fav language(s): Java(my first lang!), python(simple and practical), JavaScript(Java2.0?
+Not true)

 <!--